josephedradan/code_analyzer/README.md

 * Blue background code is a callable's definition.
 * Green background code is a callable being executed.
+* Orange foreground text are the current scope's variable's values/
-* Red background code is a result of one of the method calls below with an argument having the type of dict:
+* Red foreground text is a result of one of the method calls below:
-    * .record_comment_for_interpretable_next(...)
-    * .record_comment_for_interpretable_previous(...)

-* Orange background code is a result of one of the method calls below with an argument having the type that is not a dict:
     * .record_comment_for_interpretable_next(...)
     * .record_comment_for_interpretable_previous(...)